 Pull the strings of reality

-Despite being very much in Early Access, CodeSpells is a game which kind of goes meta in terms of its magic system.
+Despite being an Early Access game, CodeSpells kind of goes meta in terms of its magic system.
 Usually, capturing the mystic side of a fireball – the elements going into casting, the way reality reshapes to accommodate it – is something we…don’t really do.
 All of it happens in the mind and soul of characters we play.
 CodeSpells changes it.

 Calamity at your fingertips

-Ok, so while most other games on this list have spell systems which invite some measure of creativity, Dragon’s Dogma has a rigid ability system overall.
+OK, so while most other games on this list have spell systems which invite some measure of creativity, Dragon’s Dogma has a rigid ability system overall.
 What nets it the place on this list, however, is the joy and feeling of power you get out of casting the big spells.
-You know, the ones you need to channel for half a minute while your NPC followers (Pawns) protect your unsculpted wizardly posterior.
+You know, the ones you need to channel for half a minute while your NPC followers (Pawns) protect your physically wimpy wizard.

-But, oh dear, when the spell drops, it’s cataclysmic and awe-inspiring.
+Once the spell drops, it’s cataclysmic and awe-inspiring.
 Meteors fall from the sky.
 Icicles twist through the air.
-Tornadoes descend upon your foes I don’t know about you, but I can forgive miniscule flexibility when as a recompense I’m getting a good show of why making wizards angry is just as bad an idea as meddling in the affairs of dragons.
+Tornadoes descend upon your foes.
 When the staves come out, just run away.

 Casting the runes

 As a bonus the rune phrases actually do make sense.
 A classic Fireball, for instance, uses a sigil-phrase “Aarn Yok Tar”, which means “Create Fire Missile”.
 Switch Yok for Fridd, and you get an ice projectile.
-After a while of playing a caster in AF you realise why wizards need time to cast their spells.
-And also why you shouldn’t give them that time if you got on one’s nerves.
+After a while of playing a caster in AF you realize why wizards need time to cast their spells.
 Aarn Mega Yok!

 The Elder Scrolls III: Morrowind